-Udmurts’ autonym ‘udmort’ means “meadow people”.
+The Udmurt autonym udmort means “meadow people”.
 Previously Udmurts were known as ‘votyaks’.
 This is a Russian-language ethnonym which has a slightly derogatory meaning and in the 1920s-1930s it went out of use.

 Udmurts live on the hilly area on the coasts of the Kama and Vyatka rivers and their tributaries (Tsheptsa, Kilmes, Izh).
 Approximately half of the Udmurt territory is covered by forest (in the north – spruce, in the south – deciduous forests), the rest being mostly farmlands.

-As of 1989, over two-thirds of Udmurts lived within the borders of the Udmurt Autonomous Soviet Socialist Republic (as it was then called), however they comprised just 30.9% of its population.
+As of 1989, over two-thirds of Udmurts lived within the borders of the Udmurt Autonomous Soviet Socialist Republic (as it was then called).
+However, they comprised just 30.9% of its population.
 According to the 2002 census, the proportion of Udmurts in the titular republic decreased to 29%.
 Ethnic Russians form the majority of the population and dominate large industrial cities (Izhevsk, Sarapul).
-Udmurts’ positions are stronger in rural areas.
+The positions of the Udmurts are stronger in rural areas.

-Udmurt written language is based on the Cyrillic alphabet which has been augmented with a few additional characters.
-Written language began to develop at the end of the 19th century.
-Standardised written language was completed in the 1920s.
+The Udmurt written language is based on the Cyrillic alphabet which has been augmented with a few additional characters.
+The written language began to develop at the end of the 19th century.
+A standardised written language was completed in the 1920s.

-Since the 10th century, traditional Udmurt territory, especially its southern part, came under the influence of Volga-Kama-Bulgaria.
+Since the 10th century, the traditional Udmurt territory, especially its southern part, came under the influence of Volga-Kama-Bulgaria.
 In the 13th century, Udmurts were subjected to the Golden Horde.
 After its dissolution, most of Udmurtia was brought under the rule of the Kazan Khanate.
 As subjects of these states, Udmurts preserved their upper class and a certain autonomy.
-In 1552, Moscovian forces conquered Kazan and soon thereafter Udmurtia was also taken by the Czarist Russia.
+In 1552, Muscovite forces conquered Kazan and soon thereafter Udmurtia was also taken by the Czarist Russia.
 Northern Udmurtia was under Moscow’s control already at the end of the 15th century.
 Orthodox monasteries were established, and Russian farmers resettled to Udmurtia.
-The culmination of Udmurts’ Christianisation came at the beginning of the 18th century, however baptising remained rather formal and animist beliefs continued to live.
-In the second half of the 18th century, metallurgy factories using serf farmers’ labour, were established in Izhevsk and Votkinsk.
+The culmination of Udmurts’ Christianisation came at the beginning of the 18th century, although baptism remained rather formal and animist beliefs continued to live.
+In the second half of the 18th century, metallurgical factories using serf farmer labour, were established in Izhevsk and Votkinsk.

 The main traditional livelihood of Udmurts is arable farming while animal husbandry has been secondary, however the latter grew in significance during the Soviet period.
 Hunting, fishing and beekeeping continues to be practiced, however the role of these livelihoods in the regional economy is insignificant.
 Since the second half of the 20th century, many Udmurts have been employed in industry and other modern economic sectors.

-Most Udmurts are Orthodox, however the old animist belief is still vibrant, especially among southern Udmurts.
+Most Udmurts are Orthodox, although the old animist belief is still vibrant, especially among southern Udmurts.